Online sessions Tuesdays + Thursdays at 7:00AM

 One-page list of several forms we practice

-Qi-gong (energy practice) brings stability, strength, and flexibility to body, emotions, and mind.
-Qi-gong is a gentle movement that is suitable for people of any age, in any physical condition.
+Qi-gong brings stability, strength, and flexibility to body, emotions, and mind.
+Qi-gong is gentle movement and breathing exercises that are suitable for people of any age, in any physical condition.
 Cultivated for thousands of years, many forms have been developed.
-Forms I teach include:

 * Eight Pieces of Silk Brocade [video here]